janvi01/sql-editor/CONTRIBUTING.md

 To create a pull request, follow these steps:

 1. Go to your fork of the repository on GitHub.
-2. Click the Pull requests tab.
+2. Click the Pull Requests tab.
 3. Click the New pull request button.
 4. Select the branch that you want to merge into the upstream repository.
 5. Click the Create pull request button.